Purdue-CSUSB/CS-190-F2016/slides/lecture7-even/lecture07.md

 ## Some Simple Hints
 * In CS, it is about **what you make**.
 * Grades aren't everything.
-* Clubs and organizations barely matter.
+* Clubs and organizations can have a big impact
 * **Don't** wear a suit, tie, or dress shoes to a CS interview
   - A few exceptions: IBM, Bloomberg
 * **Do** wear a nice pair of jeans or khakis, clean shoes, and a nice button-down or sweater.
 Business casual is where it's at.